What's New?

 with your application.
 In other words, it will only return control to

-your program once the Web Update Wizard has finished its update check / update,
+your program once the Software Update Wizard has finished its update check / update,

 or after a specified timeout.
 This option is available by using the